Save the date video maker: create yours in minutes

 Yes.
 Upload your engagement photos and the platform builds a multi-scene video with your images, transitions, narration, and music automatically.
 Arrange photos in any order and add captions or event details to each scene.
 If you need help with the message, use the video script generator to draft your announcement before adding it to the video.

-Yes.
-Export your save the date as a GIF or as a standard video file.
-Animated GIFs work in email and social feeds where autoplay may not start.
-Create a short animated loop from your announcement clip using built-in editing tools.
-GIFs play automatically in most email clients, making them a popular format for save the dates.
-Export in GIF or MP4 depending on where you plan to share it.

 No skills are required.
 The platform is easy to use from the first session, with templates and editing tools that handle design automatically.
 Bring your creativity and the tools do the rest.
 Choose your style, fill in the details, and produce a polished announcement or simple invitation card in guided steps.
-Most people finish their first save the date video in under ten minutes with no prior editing experience.
+Most people finish their first save-the-date video in under ten minutes with no prior editing background.

 Explore more AI powered tools